the-nick-of-time/DnD/README.txt

 The remaining files are discussed below.

 	1.0.1: Rolling
-	Any string that can be parsed by the code is called throughout all my related code a "rollable string".
+	Any string that can be parsed by the "rolling" code is called throughout all my related code a "rollable string".
 These are similar to arithmetic expressions, just with the d, h, and l operators added.
 	The definitions of these operators are as follows: xdy rolls x y-sided dice and returns a sorted list of these rolls. xd[a,b,c,...] rolls x dice with sides a,b,c.... xdyhz rolls x y-sided dice and returns the z highest of these rolls.
 This enables the advantage mechanic. xdylz rolls x y-sided dice and returns the z lowest of these rolls.
 This enables the disadvantage mechanic.

 	Examples of rollable strings:
 	+4 									(positive four)
 	-2 									(negative two)
 	1d6 								(roll a six-sided die with sides numbered one through six) -1d6								(roll a d6 and take the negative)
 	3d6+2								(roll 3d6 and add 2 to the sum)
 	1d6+1d4+1						(roll a d6, add to it a d4, and add one to that) 2d20h1+3+2					(roll 2d20, take the higher of the two rolls, add a total of five to it) 3d6/2								(roll 3d6, divide the sum by 2; note that this returns an unrounded number) Less applicable functionalities:
 	1d6^2 							(roll a d6, square the result)
 	1d6^1d4							(roll a d6, raise it to a random power between 1 and 4) 1d4d4d4							(roll a d4, roll that many d4s, sum them and roll that many d4s) 1d[0,0,0,1,1,2]			(roll a six-sided die with three sides being 0, two 1, and one 2) 1d[.5,.33,.25,.20]	(roll a four-sided die with sides 0.5, 0.33, 0.25, and 0.2)
-	1d100>11			(roll a d100 and check whether the roll is greater than 11; returns a 1 for true and 0 for false) 3d4%5				(roll 3d4, return the remainder after division by 5)
+	1d100>11						(roll a d100 and check whether the roll is greater than 11; displays a 1 for true and 0 for false) 3d4%5								(roll 3d4, return the remainder after division by 5)

 --------------------------------------------------------------------------------------------
 1.1: PLAYERS